-This first time I noticed that my calico cat Merritt’s nose seemed a bit pinker than usual, I thought I was just imagining it.
+This first time I noticed that my calico cat Merritt’s nose seemed pinker than usual, I thought I was imagining it.
 But when it happened again and again I got curious and a bit concerned.
 Merritt’s pale pink nose would turn a bright, hot pink when she was excited or after a bout of fetch (yep, she’s one of those doglike cats!).
 This got me thinking: why does my cat’s nose change color — and is it normal?

 If, like me, you’ve noticed your cats nose getting brighter and more vibrant like some sort of kitty Rudolph on a foggy Christmas Eve, you’re not alone.